 Elsewhere you can enjoy other fascinating historical points of interest, such as the 16th century Dhayah Fort, which is the only remaining hilltop fort in the UAE and offers picture-perfect panoramic views of its surrounding areas.

 Hiking in the breathtaking 70,000-year-old Hajar mountains is a great way to see the glory of the area's expansive natural landscape and remote villages first hand.
 If you’re seeking a little bit more excitement, you could get the adrenaline pumping on a Via Ferrata, a protected climbing route up the 1,934-metre-high Jebel Jais Mountain.
-Then, if you can pluck up the courage, you can take on the world’s longest zip slide.
+Then, if you can pluck up the courage, you can take on the world’s longest zip line.
 Back on solid ground, you can head to the lush, green Saqr Park to relax, unwind and get your breath back.

 Elsewhere, Ras Al Khaimah plays host to several pristine beaches, all of which boast golden sands and warm crystal clear waters.
 It's on the resort's coast that you'll find a number of water sports centres, offering jet-ski trips and parasailing and a whole number of once in a lifetime experiences.